tartley/missile-commander/README.md

 # Refactors

-* Bases should be parented to the World, then Ground wouldn't need to know about Mouse
+* If Bases were in a group, would that prevent Ground having to know about Mouse?
 Then I think that unlocks the following:
+* Why is city[0] the rightmost?
+Aha, is it that `.add_child` adds it at the start start of the array of children?
+Can we make it not do, so cities[0] is leftmost?
+Does using Groups for cities help?
+* Use Groups for bases?
 * World mentioned some dependency that isn't injected.
 Do that in World, too.
 * Abandon the -y transform
 * Delete the useless World node?